erwinkramer/synology-nas-bootstrapper/README.md

 The [tasks folder](./garden/tasks/) provides boot scripts.
 Configure as specified in the comments of each file.
 All scripts are idempotent and designed for repeated use without damaging an existing setup.

-1. [filesystem.sh](./garden/tasks/filesystem.sh) creates the filesystem structure (inspired by [DrFrankenstein](https://drfrankenstein.co.uk/step-2-setting-up-a-restricted-docker-user-and-obtaining-ids/)).
+1. [filesystem.sh](./garden/tasks/filesystem.sh) creates the filesystem structure, shares, docker user, docker group and permissions (inspired by [DrFrankenstein](https://drfrankenstein.co.uk/step-2-setting-up-a-restricted-docker-user-and-obtaining-ids/)), also modifies `.env` file variables.

 1. [routedocker.sh](./garden/tasks/routedocker.sh) fixes the iptables for docker (introduced by [Pedro Lamas](https://gist.github.com/pedrolamas)).